d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 Released 28 Oct 2018.

 The following is changed in the rc:
-- enhanced quick backups
+- enhanced quick sync tasks
-- enhance batch
+- enhance batch tasks

 Here are some screenshots of what is in [next version](/nextversionrclone).

 ## Version 1.6.5